 The other day, a friend of mine asked me an interesting question.
-He had a Microsoft Word document which contained a long numbered list of about 200 items.
+He had a Microsoft Word document which contained a long numbered list of about 200 words.
 And he wanted the same list in reversed order.
 That is, the last item in the list should become the first, second-last should become second and so and so forth.
 Something like this:

 Should get reversed like